What are the risks facing an investor in litigation funding?

 Is even Non-Avoidable ATE insurance a complete answer?

 There are extremely rare events which could prevent it from being so.
 For example, the insurance company might become insolvent.
 AxiaFunder protects against this risk by only using insurers that are investment grade or that have a Solvency Capital Ratio of at least 110% for the ATE insurance cover.
 Given the stringent requirements of Solvency II, the chances of an insurer’s insolvency at this level are very low.
-Further if the insured is an individual, they (and the third party investor) will largely be protected by the FSCS (Financial Services Compensation Scheme) up to a limit of 90%.
+Further if the insured is an individual, they (and the third party investor) will be protected by the FSCS (Financial Services Compensation Scheme) up to a limit of 90% of the exposure.

 Another possibility is that the level of ATE cover is inadequate to meet the opponent’s costs recovery entitlement.